turican0/remc2/README.md

   make
   make install
   ```
+  5. Magic Carpet 2 is now built. you can find it in `build/Debug/inst/bin`
      - You can also run the code with sanitizers (leak, address, undefined behaviour, pointers) by passing `-DUSE_SANITIZERS=True` to CMake
      - Additionally you can compile the code with clang-tidy analyzers by passing `-DUSE_CLANG_TIDY=True` to CMake
-  9. Run the `remc2` executable in install directory

 - Building a [flatpak](https://flatpak.org/)
   1. Pull the development branch